 The Pros and Cons of an Off-Grid Solar System

-Grid-tied and off grid solar systems have both advantages and disadvantages as compared to one another.
-Grid-tied is more common among solar system owners, as they are still on the grid with the rest of the city.
+If you’re considering investing in a solar energy system for your home, it’s important to do your research and know the pros and cons of using a grid-tied system or going off-grid.
+Grid-tied and off grid solar systems have both tremendous advantages and of course some disadvantages as compared to one another.
+Grid-tied solar systems are more common among solar system owners, as they are still on the grid with the rest of the city.
 Being off the grid means that you are independent and providing your own power to your home 100%.

 Pro: Big Monthly Savings

-Despite the bigger initial costs, having a larger supply of renewable energy will save you money from month to month on utilities.
-The amount of cash you save will be different depending on where you live and what kind of solar system you own.
+Despite the bigger initial costs of going off the grid, having a larger supply of renewable energy will save you money from month to month on utilities.
+The amount of cash you save will be different depending on where you live and what kind of solar energy system you own.
 On average, the typical off grid homeowner saves around 20 grand a month, for over 20 years in most states.

 With net metering, you can also sell energy back to the electric company, although you need to be tied to the grid in one way or another.
 If you are looking to use your own energy, you will still want to have ties to your local energy company in order to transition from grid-tied to off the grid.